Skip to main content

 Skip through the different sandy scenes all the way from Leblon to Ipanema, Copacabana and Leme.
 Along the route are 12 ‘postos’ – numbered lifeguard stations surrounded by sweet and food stalls and equipped with toilets and showers (small fee included).

-Sitting at the foot of Favela Vidigal is Leblon beach, one the most affluent areas in Rio de Jainero so keep the eyes open for some celebrity-spotting as you pass.
+Sitting at the foot of Favela Vidigal is Leblon Beach, one the most affluent areas in Rio de Janeiro so keep your eyes open for some celebrity-spotting as you pass.

-Adjacent to Rio’s shores are cafes, bars, restauarants and kiosks majority with live music.
+Adjacent to Rio’s shores are cafes, bars, restaurants and kiosks majority with live music.
 As you gain on Copacabana the sheer buzz from this beach is enough to make you wanna down a cocktail or two.
-As non drinkerd, we chased the sugar rush by buying way too many churros and snacking as we observed all the sights and sounds of volleyball and frescoball, a “keep the ball on the stick” type of sport.
+As non-drinkers, we chased the sugar rush by buying way too many churros and snacking as we observed all the sights and sounds of volleyball and frescobol, a “keep the ball on the stick” type of sport.

-We hear the sunrise is even better here so maybe you could start your day and walk from Leme and ending it with some relaxing sitting on your favourite Rio beach.
+We hear the sunrise is even better here so maybe you could start your day and walk from Leme and end it with some relaxing sitting on your favourite Rio beach.

 All You Can Eat:

 Spend two minutes in Rio and you will see the popular churrascarias sizzling all over the city.
 Alex had kindly treated us to a welcome breakfast, lunch, dinner, supper, snack.
-He brought us to one of such class that without anyone to hold our hand we would have not neared the doors of Fogo de Chão ourselves. we are just too middle class for that shit.
+He brought us to one of such classes that without anyone to hold our hand we would have not neared the doors of Fogo de Chão ourselves.
+We are just too middle-class for that shit.

 But forever grateful for all Alex did for us, it was the best meal in Brazil and filled us for days.
 We are still rolling around the place.